pydantic/typing-inspection/docs/usage.md

     origin = None
 ```

-If a deprecated type alias is *parameterized*, the origin will point to the replacement type.
+At this point, if `origin` is not `None`, you can safely assume that `type_expr` is a parameterized generic type.

-At this point, if `origin` is not `None`, you can safely assume that `type_expr` is a
+You can then define your own logic to handle the type expression, and have different code paths if you are
-parameterized generic type:
+dealing with a parameterized type (e.g. `list[int]`) or a "bare" type:

 ```python
 if origin is not None: